mohamedeliwa/practice-notes/conditions/pulmonology/pleural_effusion.md

 - Lupus erythematosus cells: Diagnostic of SLE

-### Some of PH, Glucose results
+### Some of PH, and Glucose results

 - Normal pleural fluid pH is about 7.6.
 - An abnormally low pH (<7.3) suggests pleural inflammation/​infection and is often associated with a low pleural fluid glucose (<3.3 mmol/​L or pleural fluid/​serum glucose ratio <0.5).
 - CPPE and empyema (pH <7.2, glucose <2.2 mmol/L and LDH >1000IU/L)
 - Rheumatoid pleuritis (glucose <1.7 mmol/​L in 66% and <2.8 mmol/​L in 80% of cases)
-- Urinothorax is the only transudative effusion that can cause aa PH <7.3.
+- Urinothorax is the only transudative effusion that can cause a PH <7.3.
 - An abnormally high (alkaline) pH may rarely occur in the setting of Proteus pleural infection.

 ### Some of triglyceride and cholesterol results